Chichester boat sales office now open! Read more.

 Jet boats

-Often touted as being safer than propellor driven (stern drive) boats, jet boats are one of the most popular types of speedboats.
-The boat is powered by a conventional piston engine, but it is linked to a water jet rather than a propellor.
-Propelled by a jet of water, because there’s no rudder or propellor, it’s safe to use in shallower waters.
+Often touted as being safer than propeller driven (stern drive) boats, jet boats are one of the most popular types of speedboats.
+The boat is powered by a conventional piston engine, but is linked to a water jet rather than a propeller.
+Propelled by a jet of water, because there’s no rudder or propeller, it’s safe to use in shallower waters.

-Jet boats offer excellent agility, are highly efficient, and are extremely low maintenance.
-The boat, which is most known for its use as a run-around and suitability for water sports, can be easily beached for picnic stop offs.
+Jet boats offer excellent agility, high efficiency – and are extremely low maintenance.
+This boat is most known for its use as a run around and suitability for water sports, and can be easily beached for picnic stop offs.

 Used jet boats can be bought for as little as a few thousand pounds.
 The most expensive speedboat on the market is the Hinckley Picnic Boat, which is priced at US$ 1.7 million!